Lykearoth/smartface_project/README.md

 Security: Use HTTPS in production for webcam access.
 Performance: Adjust ArcFace similarity threshold (0.45) if needed.

+Attention: This applications, especially in AI, deep learning, video processing, and scientific computing, can benefit from _GPU_ acceleration.

 For issues, contact the _project author_ or check logs in app.py.